lufuhao/pamlx/README.md

 2. Not quite sure it's 100% working, but I can open it now; Need more testing

-3. After open the program, need to set PAML (where you can find bin/mamatree) in Tools > configuration
+3. After opening the program, need to set PAML (where you can find bin/mamatree) in Tools > configuration

 4. Good luck !!!